codeigniter4/CodeIgniter4/user_guide_src/source/contributing/process.rst

 Secure Signing
 ==============

+The "basic signing" described above cannot be verified, though it is a great start.
-You will need to setup a GPG key, and attach it to your github account.
+To verify your commits, you will need to setup a GPG key, and attach it to your github account.

 See the `git tools <https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work>`_ page for directions on doing this.
 The complete story is part of `Github help <https://help.github.com/categories/gpg/>`_.

-More coming...
+The basic steps are

+-  `generate your GPG key <https://help.github.com/articles/generating-a-new-gpg-key/>`, and copy the ASCII representation of it.
+-  `Add your GPG key to your Github account <https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/>`_.
+-   `Tell Git <https://help.github.com/articles/telling-git-about-your-gpg-key/>`_ about your GPG key.
+-   `Set default signing <https://help.github.com/articles/signing-commits-using-gpg/>`_ to have all of your commits securely signed automatically.
+-   Provide your GPG key passphrase, as prompted, when you do a commit,